Vallabhbhai Patel: Legacy

 Among Patel's surviving family, Maniben Patel lived in a flat in Bombay for the rest of her life following her father's death; she often led the work of the Sardar Patel Memorial Trust, which organises the prestigious annual Sardar Patel Memorial Lectures, and other charitable organisations.
 Dahyabhai Patel was a businessman who was elected to serve in the Lok Sabha (the lower house of the Indian Parliament) as an MP in the 1960s.

 Patel was posthumously awarded the Bharat Ratna, India's highest civilian honour, in 1991.
 It was announced in 2014 that his birthday, 31 October, would become an annual national celebration known as Rashtriya Ekta Diwas (National Unity Day).
 In 2012, Patel was ranked third in Outlook India's poll of the Greatest Indian.

 Patel's family home in Karamsad is preserved in his memory.
 The Sardar Vallabhbhai Patel National Memorial in Ahmedabad was established in 1980 at the Moti Shahi Mahal.
 It comprises a museum, a gallery of portraits and historical pictures, and a library containing important documents and books associated with Patel and his life.
 Amongst the exhibits are many of Patel's personal effects and relics from various periods of his personal and political life.

 Patel is the namesake of many public institutions in India.
 A major initiative to build dams, canals, and hydroelectric power plants in the Narmada River valley to provide a tri-state area with drinking water and electricity and to increase agricultural production was named the Sardar Sarovar.
 Patel is also the namesake of the Sardar Vallabhbhai National Institute of Technology in Surat, Sardar Patel University, Sardar Patel High School, and the Sardar Patel Vidyalaya, and Sardar Vallabhbhai Patel University Of Agriculture and Technology in Meerut [U.P.].
 India's national police training academy is also named after him.

 The international airport of Ahmedabad is named after him.
-Also the international cricket stadium of Ahmedabad (also known as the Motera Stadium) is named after him.
 A national cricket stadium in Navrangpura, Ahmedabad, used for national matches and events, is also named after him.
 The chief outer ring road encircling Ahmedabad is named S P Ring Road.
 The Gujarat government's institution for training government functionaries is named Sardar Patel Institute of Public Administration.